Cassette not cooling: stuck gas-flow valve, not compressor

 - Result

 - Full cooling came back after the valve replacement.
 The compressor was confirmed healthy and kept in place.
-The repair cost a fraction of the compressor replacement quote, and the owner avoided paying for a part that was never the problem.
+A valve swap costs a fraction of a compressor replacement, and the owner kept a working part instead of paying to replace it.

 What we were told

 The aircon in the factory office stopped cooling about a week ago.
 The fan still runs, but the air coming out is warm.
-A contractor had already looked at it and said the compressor was losing capacity and needed replacing.
-The owner wanted a second opinion before approving that cost.
+It had been looked at once already, and nothing about the fault had changed since.
+The owner wanted a second opinion before paying for a compressor.

 What we checked